Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Experience:

-- Developed strong skills in Excel and PowerPoint
+- Developed strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Planned and coordinated fundraising events
+- Coordinated and planned fundraising events

-- The team has developed strong communication and teamwork skills
+- The team has developed strong communication and teamwork abilities

 Skills: